How to Rename a File using PowerShell?

 Conclusion

-In conclusion, time-consuming tasks like renaming your large batch of files can be made much simpler and faster with PowerShell.
-It allows you to use wildcards, and other advanced features to rename multiple files at once.
-It also allows you to preview the changes before committing them using “-WhatIf” switch, which can be helpful in avoiding mistakes.
+In conclusion, PowerShell can simplify and faster time-consuming tasks like renaming your large batch of files.
+It allows you to use wildcard characters, and other advanced features to rename multiple files at once.
+It also allows you to preview the changes before committing them using the “-WhatIf” switch, which can be helpful in avoiding mistakes.
+Similarly, the -confirm Prompt for confirmation before executing the command.
+In this guide, we explored the different ways to rename files using PowerShell, including renaming a single file, renaming multiple files in a folder, batch renaming files with PowerShell scripts, and renaming file extensions.
 Overall, PowerShell makes it easy to rename files quickly and efficiently, making it a valuable tool for anyone working with large numbers of files.